ai-models/.github/profile/README.md

 <!-- ABOUT ME -->
 ## About me

+Thanks for reading this far!
+I'm Justin, a software engineer with 20+ years of experience in collaborating with in-house software developers, technologists, and strategists through the development and deployment of robust, scalable web applications and customer-facing software.

-I'm a self taught developer who started the journey with a Commodore Vic-20 back in the late 80's.
+Self taught, tarted the journey with a Commodore Vic-20 back in the late 80's.
 I've been an advocate of free software and open source for many years, and have sought to bring those values into the contributions I provide.
 Some of the achievements I'm proud of:

 - Fight For the Future awarded me the Nyan Cat Medal of Internet Freedom
 - Earned an IT Service Management ITIL Certification while employeed with Stanford Graduate School of Business